millsofmn/notes/project-management.md

 | Proj Mgr Role | Part Time | Part Time | Full Time | Full Time | Full Time |
 | Proj Admin Staff | Part Time | Part Time | Part Time | Full Time | Full Time |

+## Estimating Costs

+* **Analogous (top-down) Estimate**: use expert judgment and historical data to provide a high-level estimate for the entire project, a phase of the project, or a deliverable.
+* **Parametric Estimates**: use a mathematical model to create the estimates.
+* **Bottom-up Method**: starts at the lowest level of the WBS and calculates the cost of each item within the work packages to obtain a total cost for the project or deliverable.

 ## Benefit Measurement Model

 The benefit measurement model uses a critera to determine if the cost of doing the project outweighs not doing it.
 There are four common benefits measurements methods: